LouisDesdoigts/dLux/docs/tutorials/howtos/dLux_objects.md

     [0.0, Array([0., 0.], dtype=float32)]

-We can also nest _within_ our path itself, lets see how:
+We can also nest _within_ our path itself, let's see how:

 ```python